Greenfield, Massachusetts: History

+The same view in November, 2025.

-Pocumtuck Indians first settled and originally inhabited the Greenfield area.
+The Pocumtuck nation (an Indigenous American tribe) first settled and originally inhabited the Greenfield area.
 Native American artifacts found in the area have been dated between 7,000 and 9,000 BCE.
 The Pocumtucks planted field crops and fished local rivers.
 Some sources claim that they were wiped out by the Mohawks in 1664 and that the land was left unoccupied.
 Other sources show that the Pocumtucks joined the Wampanoag chief Metacom in August 1675 in the fight against English encroachment, indicating a continued presence in the area.
 The Pocumtuck also played an important role in the Battle of Turner's Falls on May 19, 1676, and tribal oral tradition indicates that following the battle, elements of the Pocumtuck fled to and were incorporated into the Abenaki people to the north and the Mahican people to the west.